Asha-Empire/Asha-Empire-Credit-Whitepaper/README.md

 For transferring from the game to a wallet, the desired Solana address to send from the game account will be specified.
 Once this transaction is verified, it will be executed by a job.

 When someone sends AECs, which they have bought from crypto exchanges or have in their wallet, to the unique Solana address specified for a player in their game account, a job will transfer this transaction to the game account.
 From this point onwards, the player will be able to use these AECs within the game as they wish.

+## Market Strategy

+### Listing and Partnerships
+Once the game reaches its beta phase, applications will be made to all local and global cryptocurrency exchanges, and integrations with asha-empire.credit will be executed through mutual agreements.

+During this integration period, players will be able to buy AEC in exchange for Solana and vice versa on the asha-empire.credit website.
+The asha-empire.credit site operates off-chain.